ReemNeama/eventati_book/README.md

    - Everything is integrated in one place - browsing, purchasing, and management
    - The unified experience makes event planning significantly easier

+4. **Notification System**
+   - In-app notifications for booking updates, reminders, and system messages
+   - Email notifications for important events
+   - Customizable notification preferences
+   - Reminders for upcoming bookings and events

 ## Technical Architecture

 - **Frontend**: Flutter for cross-platform mobile development